Aurora Police Union President Suspended Over Diversity Email: 'They're Addicted To Race & Sex Politics'

 According to the email, obtained by CBS4, the union president wrote, “To match the ‘diversity’ of ‘the community’ we could make sure to hire 10% illegal aliens, 50% weed smokers, 10% crackheads, and a few child molesters and murderers to round it out.
-You know, so we can make the department look like the ‘community.'”READ MORE: UPS Employee In Colorado Accused Of Stealing $20,000 Worth Of Packages
+You know, so we can make the department look like the ‘community.'”READ MORE: Family Of CU Student Annika Williams Wants Stricter Penalties For Street Racers

 The email was sent on Nov.
 16. Lt.
 Chris Amsler, an aide to Chief Vanessa Wilson, told CBS4 multiple Aurora officers complained to human resources about the letter, and Wilson put Wilkinson on leave with pay the next day, Nov.
 17.